Private Kenya Safari

 - Kenya’s most luxurious tented camps and lodges, including the splendid Finch Hatton’s Camp, elegantly eclectic Loisaba Tented Camp; and Sir Richard Branson’s personal camp Mahali Mzuri.

-- Day and night game drives; Samburu-led camel rides on the plains; horsebacking; and graceful hot air ballooning at sunrise followed by al fresco breakfast.
+- Day and night game drives; Samburu-led camel rides on the plains; and delightful horseback riding.

 - Meet and dine with Micato’s founders, Jane and Felix Pinto.